The amount of data we have access to is overwhelming; but what data is interesting? What data is important to reach your targets?

 Data quality can be addressed by monitoring production events during a given time; log manually all relevant events and verify that the collected data is aligned with your observations.
 A challenge when checking data quality is to reveal problems that occur occasionally.

 Lean Tech has experience with quality assurance of data at a company that loged up to half a million data per hour from different machines.
 There were different suppliers involved, and extensive root cause analysis was conducted to reveal the causes of unstable data collection and missing data.
 In such cases it is important to obtain as much information as possible about the situation that caused the instability.

 Visualization of data helps communication, understanding, evaluation and planning.
 If "A picture is worth a thousand words"; what is a graph worth to you?

 You can use excel to visualize data, or you can use more sophisticated tools like JMP, Minitab, Modde, Sigma XL or others.
 Lean Tech use JMP, Minitab or SigmaXL (dependent of the customers preference) for Lean Six Sigma training.

-Multivariable analysis shows the correlation between various factors.
-Are there a correlation between factors?
+Regression analysis shows the correlation between various factors.
+Are there a correlation between the in-process controls and the final product quality?
+Are there a correlation between variables?
 Positive or negative correlation?
 Linear or non-linear?
 Can the correlation be explained?

 If you have data set you would like to analyze for trends and correlation you can contact Lean Tech.